 Author Archives: Chris Gray

 There was a very personal angle to this summer’s Stagecoach Inn project.
 The Inn, just down the road from my parents’ home in Belton, was the elegant special occasion place for me and my family.
-My late husband John … Continue reading
+My late husband … Continue reading

 A customer ordered 7 sconces with a custom design; a Texas ranch brand.
 They provided a thumbnail image.
 We took it into Adobe Illustrator, traced it and saved it as a vector file.
 Then it was scaled to fit the … Continue reading